 Patients on hospice care also may be given access to stronger pain medication, since there’s less fear of long-term damage or addiction.

-Conversations about pain management can be held between a client, their families, their provider, and perhaps a palliative care specialist.
+Conversations about pain management can be held between a patient, their families, their provider, and perhaps a palliative care specialist.